Resonances for large one-dimensional "ergodic" systems: The main results

 for $\varepsilon>0$ arbitrarily small.\\ When $L$ gets large, this rectangle is of a very small width and located very close to the real axis.
 Theorems~\ref{thr:6},~\ref{thr:7} and~\ref{thr:8} describe the resonances lying closest to the real axis.
-As a comparison between points (1) and (2) in Theorem~\ref{thr:6} shows, they are the most numerous.\\* One can get a number of other statistics (e.g. the distribution of the spacings between the resonances) using the techniques developed for the study of the spectral statistics of the eigenvalues of a random system in the localized phase (see~\cite{MR2885251,Ge-Kl:10,Kl:10a}) combined with the analysis developed in section~\ref{sec:random-case-2}.
+As a comparison between points (1) and (2) in Theorem~\ref{thr:6} shows, these resonances are the most numerous.\\ One can get a number of other statistics (e.g. the distribution of the spacings between the resonances) using the techniques developed for the study of the spectral statistics of a random system in the localized phase (see~\cite{MR2885251,Ge-Kl:10,Kl:10a}) combined with the analysis developed in section~\ref{sec:random-case-2}.